Planning for SharePoint 2013 on Azure Infrastructure Services

-With the Virtual Machine and Virtual Networking services of Windows Azure, it is now possible to deploy and operate a Microsoft SharePoint 2013 Server farm on Windows Azure.
-This document discusses the key considerations, architecture and operations required to do this successfully.
-This document assumes a basic working knowledge of SharePoint Server 2013 and familiarity with the services offered by Windows Azure.
+This topic discusses the key design considerations, architecture, and operations required to do this successfully.
+This topic assumes a basic working knowledge of SharePoint Server 2013 and familiarity with the services offered by Azure.

 Microsoft offers and licenses two categories of SharePoint farm solutions.
-These solutions are in the cloud (SharePoint Online) and on-premises (SharePoint 2013).
+These solutions are in the cloud (SharePoint Online with Office 365) and on-premises (SharePoint 2013).

-SharePoint 2013 uses the traditional software licensing and installation.
-Known as an on-premises solution, customers can install and configure SharePoint to deploy a farm on physical computers or in a virtual environment.
-Customers also have the option of deploying and operating a farm in their own data center or on an infrastructure provided by a hosting service.
+SharePoint 2013 uses traditional software licensing and installation.
+You can install and configure SharePoint to deploy a farm on physical computers or in a virtual environment.
+You also have the option of deploying and operating a farm in your own datacenter or on an infrastructure provided by a hosting service.
 Deploying SharePoint with SQL Server AlwaysOn in Azure describes deploying a SharePoint 2013 farm for Internet users with SQL Server AlwaysOn Availability Groups in Azure infrastructure services.

-SharePoint Server provides an extensive set of features to support a wide range of activities for an organization.
-However, these features and capabilities can make planning and design a challenge, because:
+SharePoint Server 2013 provides an extensive set of features to support a wide range of collaborative activities for an organization.
+However, these features and capabilities can make planning and design a challenge due to the following:

-Although there are several ways to evaluate farm and server capacity requirements to make sizing estimates, there is not a single, all-encompassing formula to generate a detailed farm design complete with server quantities and server sizes.
+Although there are several ways to evaluate farm and server capacity requirements to make sizing estimates, there is not a single, all-encompassing formula to generate a detailed farm design complete with server quantities and capacities.

 The importance of SharePoint farm planning and design cannot be overstated.
-Inadequate planning and as a result, poor farm design, is the main reason that SharePoint farms fail to live up to user expectations and meet an organization’s goals and objectives for deploying SharePoint.
-Planning and 2 design issues also contribute to a significant number of product support calls related to capacity and performance.
+Inadequate planning resulting in poor farm design is the main reason that SharePoint farms fail to live up to user expectations and meet an organization’s goals and objectives.
+Planning and design issues also contribute to a significant number of product support calls related to capacity and performance.

-Thorough and careful planning is critical to ensure that a SharePoint farm is deployed successfully and after it is deployed, provides the expected functionality.
-For more information, see Plan for SharePoint 2013.
+Thorough and careful planning is critical to ensure that a SharePoint farm is deployed successfully and provides the expected functionality.

 The following elements are fundamental to farm planning and design:

-Farm users – Develop a user profile to understand how, how often, and when your users will use the farm functions that are provided.
+Farm users Determine how, how often, and when your users will use the farm functions that are provided.

-Farm content – Farm content types (for example, documents, pictures, and videos) and volume (number of items and size) determine database capacity requirements.
+Farm content Farm content types (for example, documents, pictures, videos, lists, and web articles) and volume (number of items and size) determine database capacity requirements.

-The preceding aspects of farm planning are the most obvious and there are other factors that must also be included in farm planning, such as: security, high availability, and scalability, to name a few.
+The preceding aspects of farm planning are the most obvious.
+There are other factors that must also be included in farm planning, such as security, high availability, and scalability.
+For more information, see Plan for SharePoint 2013.

-After you identify farm requirements the next step is to design the farm architecture.
+After you identify farm requirements, the next step is to design the farm architecture.
 This architecture describes the logical arrangement of all the components that deliver the features and services for the farm.
 This logical architecture enables you to create a physical architecture, or farm topology that identifies the elements required to implement the logical architecture.
 A SharePoint farm topology identifies the number and distribution of servers that are needed and typically includes sizing information for each of the servers.
-For more information, see Logical architecture planning.
+For more information, see Plan logical architectures for SharePoint 2013.

 You can install and configure SharePoint on one or more servers to support the features that you intend to provide on your SharePoint farm.
-For any given farm, the number of servers that are used, and the capacity of each server varies.
+For any given farm, the number of servers that are used and the capacity of each server vary.
 There are many determining factors that affect a SharePoint farm infrastructure.
 For example, the functions and features that the farm provides, the number of users, and the volume and type of content that is stored.
-These factors and many others must be identified and evaluated before sizing, acquiring and provisioning servers for the farm.
+These factors and many others must be identified and evaluated before sizing, acquiring, and provisioning servers for the farm.

-The following tiers and server roles are used to describe every type of farm, such as corporate intranet or Internet sites.
-(It should be noted that farm size itself is not a determining factor in deciding how many tiers to use in a farm topology.
-However, three tiers are typically found in medium-large and large SharePoint farms.)
+The following tiers and server roles are used to describe every type of farm, such as a corporate intranet or for Internet-facing sites.
+Note that farm size itself is not a determining factor in deciding how many tiers to use in a farm topology.
+However, three tiers are typically found in medium-large and large SharePoint farms.

-Usually referred to as front-end Web servers, the role of these servers is to respond to incoming user content requests.
+Usually referred to as front-end web servers, the role of these servers is to respond to incoming user content requests.
 These servers will either route the request to another server, or provide the content.
-In most cases the servers in the Web have identical or very similar configurations to be interchangeable and easily swapped in or swapped out of the tier.
-Because the servers in the Web tier are usually load balanced and are not running many SharePoint Services, they do not require large amounts of memory or local storage.
+In most cases the servers in the web tier have identical or very similar configurations to be interchangeable and easily swapped in or swapped out of the tier.
+Because the servers in the web tier are usually load-balanced and are not running many SharePoint services, they do not require large amounts of memory or local storage.

 The servers in this tier run the services, service applications, and jobs that support SharePoint features.
-An application server may be dedicated to hosting a single service, support a subset of feature, or host more than one service.
-Depending on farm requirements, multiple load-balanced application servers can be used to distribute workloads as well as provide high availability.
+An application server may be dedicated to hosting a single service, support a subset of a feature, or host more than one service.
+Depending on farm requirements, multiple load-balanced application servers can be used to distribute workloads and provide high availability.

 Sometimes referred to as the backend database tier, the servers in this tier are dedicated to hosting the database server instance that handles every aspect of SharePoint farm content, farm configuration data, and the service application databases.